 Augsburg Medical University

-Whilst working at the BHBVT Architects the Augsburg Medical University project was obtained through a first-prize competition.
-It completed in 2025 and have a gross floor area of 32,816 square meters, with a total cost of €220 million.
+The Augsburg Medical University project was commissioned following a first-prize competition and comprises a campus of teaching and research buildings south of Augsburg University Hospital.
+The development covers a gross floor area of 32,816 m² with a total budget of €220 million.

-The teaching building’s distinctive silhouette reflects its different internal uses.
-The first four floors mainly consist of teaching rooms.
-A multi-story atrium with an open staircase runs through the entire building, creating attractive spaces and opportunities for further communication.
-The foyer area provides spaces for daily teaching, conferences, and a large lecture hall.
-On the upper levels, a two-floor library faces the patient garden, featuring a large double-height window that offers views of the surrounding nature.
-The east-facing four-floor component, reaching a height of 31 meters, serves as office space.
+The teaching building is organized vertically and horizontally to respond to different internal functions.
+The first four floors accommodate classrooms and seminar spaces, cantered around a multi-story atrium with an open staircase that encourages interaction and communication.
+The foyer provides flexible spaces for daily teaching, conferences, and a large lecture hall.
+Upper levels house a two-story library overlooking the patient garden, featuring a double-height window that frames views of the surrounding landscape.
+An east-facing four-story component, reaching 31 m in height, contains office spaces.

-The guiding principle behind the design of the research building is to foster communication and enable spontaneous encounters.
-The floor plan incorporates two staggered courtyards, a glass-covered atrium, and a green patio.
-The open staircase facilitates communication across all floors.
-Similar to the layout of a city with its main roads, squares, and alleyways, the building plan encourages informal communication.
+The research building is designed to promote communication and spontaneous encounters.
+Its plan integrates two staggered courtyards, a glazed atrium, and a green patio, with an open staircase connecting all floors.
+The layout encourages informal interaction, reminiscent of a city’s streets, squares, and alleys, fostering collaboration across disciplines.

 Images courtesy of BHBVT Architekten.
 Copyright BHBVT Architekten.